Grillmast/Landing-Page/README.md

 # Landing-Page
-A landing page for a mini-project
+A landing page for a mini-project.